 Like all other tasks on Qumulo, the data movement can be highly automated by using the API or CLI.

 The Qumulo File Data Platform provides a rich set of data services that allow customers to implement a holistic defense strategy against all kinds of malware including ransomware.
-It provides several technology advantages that minimize the risk surface to attackers, such as a locked-down Linux version which is kept up to date by Qumulo, a user space application, and several advanced security features for prevention mentioned in blog 2.
+It provides several technology advantages that minimize the risk surface to attackers, such as a locked-down Linux version which is kept up to date by Qumulo, a user space application, and several advanced security features for prevention mentioned in part 2.

 With Qumulo Secure, organizations can benefit from a granular data access and management event stream in an industry-standard format that is supported by all major intrusion detection and monitoring systems.
 This allows them to integrate Qumulo into a holistic security architecture that detects ransomware and other forms of malware.